 The measure the Turing test is not only human intelligence, but also human limitations and stupidity.
 A human jury may sometimes be tricked into believing they are interacting with a human, as demonstrated already in the mid 1960ies by the simple computer program ELIZA (Weizenbaum 1966; Weizenbaum 1976).
 Furthermore, the “competing” human may make mistakes that suggest she or he is a machine.
 But tricking the jury in a Turing test is much harder than in the context of ELIZA, which imitates a Rogerian psychotherapist for the very reason that this is relatively easy because “much of his technique consists of drawing his patient out by reflecting the patient’s statements back to him” (Weizenbaum 1976, 3).
 Furthermore, a machine pretending to be a human would also need to make “human” mistakes to convince the jury.
 That is harder for the machine than one may think since those mistakes wouldn’t come naturally to it.
 The setup of the Turing test moreover excludes forms of intelligence that cannot be conveyed to the jury.
 Turing recognizes that this may represent an unfair disadvantage for the machine, which may exhibit a different kind of intelligence (Turing 1950, 435).

 While text messages themselves are restricted to a rather narrow form that avoids difficulties such as imitating the human voice, in another respect the same restriction makes them even more difficult to simulate.
 Due to the restriction, text messages leave many things unsaid but imply them.
 The participants add unspoken context—and sometimes only one of them and not the other(s).
 This is something especially difficult for the computer who cannot naturally add much of the context that is self-evident or seems appropriate to humans who share a culture.
 Even for humans, exchange via text messages and emails can be prone to misunderstanding and is in fact often avoided when it is important to avoid misunderstandings.
 This may give the impression that text-message exchanges are rather superficial, but the Turing test does not exclude profound exchanges.
-Because in text exchanges so much context needs to be inferred and for the other reasons given above, the restriction to exchanges of symbols makes the Turing only prima facie a straightforward target of machine simulation.
+Because in text exchanges so much context needs to be inferred and for the other reasons given above, the restriction to exchanges of symbols makes the Turing test only prima facie a straightforward target of machine simulation.
 It may actually be easier to build a robot that outwardly looks and behaves like a human than a machine that can engage in intricate text-message exchanges.

 If one counts artificial organisms as machines, then one could “simply” replicate human physiology, and the question whether the resulting being could think would be similar to that whether a human body could think.
 Turing thought that, for the purpose of his test, “there was little point in trying to make a ‘thinking machine’ more human by dressing it up in such artificial flesh” (Turing 1950, 434).
 In Intelligent Machinery, however, Turing emphasizes the importance of things such as culture, community, emotion and education for thinking (Turing 2004b, 430–431).
 Today, many proponents of AI attempt to replicate some of the ways cognition works in nature and promote neural networks or other biological models.
 Cognitive technology does not have to rely on classical information technology.